MOTIVATION AND PURPOSE:

 Tony Harris, CISM, CISSP

 Tony is a cyber security consultant.
 He earned his Microsoft Certified Professional degree at the age of 15 and proceeded to be involved in multiple industries throughout his career, ranging from telecommunications to higher education.
 Tony has a Bachelors of Art degree from the University of British Columbia in American Studies and International Relations, in which during this period he also worked for the Faculty of Science's IT team.
 Educational affiliates include the Royal Holloway, University of London (M.Sc., Information Security) in the United Kingdom.
 Tony is also actively involved in a humanitarian organization called Global Perspectives Canada, which strives to improve life of others in third world countries through construction projects such as schools and libraries.
 Currently, the program is in it's 24rd year and works with the Steve Nash Foundation, as well as local governmental organizations.
 He built a hurricane-proof cemented walkway for a small village near the town of Labasa, Fiji in July, 2014.
 The walkway was officially opened by the Ministry of Education in Fiji later in November.

-Yuliya is a graduating student at the Sauder School of Business.
-She is a co-founder and editor-in-chief of the Sauder Business Review, an active member at the Musqueam ARC Initiative, and a research assistant at Sauder.
-Yuliya’s piano teacher, Larisa Aleksandrovna, cultivated an abiding love for music and arts that has been with her from a very early age.
+Yuliya graduated from UBC’s Sauder School of Business, where she was co-founder and editor-in-chief of the Sauder Business Review.
+She was an active member at the Musqueam ARC Initiative and currently works for MNP (Vancouver) as an aboriginal services consultant.
+She is also on the board of Vancouver Chamber Choir.
+Yuliya is passionate about community engagement, in particular connecting ‘millenials’ with classical music.
+Her original piano teacher, Larisa Aleksandrovna, cultivated an abiding love for music and the arts that has been with her from a very early age.